Block of honeycomb

 Choosing the Right Honey for Your Syrup

-• Local Honey: If possible, choose honey sourced from local beekeepers to support sustainable practices.
+• Local Honey: If you can, grabbing honey from a local beekeeper is awesome.
+It feels good to support them.

 Step-by-Step Guide to Making Honey Simple Syrup